Admission to the College

 Students Who Do Not Qualify for Degree-Seeking Status

-Students who are not high school graduates or its equivalent or who are not qualified international students and score below ENG 98 or ENG 112 and MATH 95 in the ACCUPLACER, will remain admitted as non-degree seeking.
+Students who are not high school graduates or its equivalent or international students who do not meet the ACCUPLACER requirements for ENG 101* and MATH 120 without MATH 20 corequisite support, will remain admitted as non degree-seeking.
 These students will be referred to:

 Changing From Non Degree-Seeking to Degree-Seeking